l-n-s/testnet.py/README.md

 - Linux OS
 - Python 3
 - sudo
-- system user with sudo privilege configured without password prompt
+- a system user with sudo privilege configured without password prompt

 For example, create a user "testnet" and add this line to sudoers file (run `sudo visudo`):

     testnet   ALL=(ALL:ALL) NOPASSWD:ALL

-In fact, the only program this script runs with sudo is iproute2 (/bin/ip) for dealing with netns stuff.
+In fact, the only program this script runs with sudo is iproute2 (/bin/ip) for dealing with the netns stuff.
-Routers run with regular user id.
+Routers run with a regular user id.

 # Configuration